DariaMilczarska/InvestmentView/README.md

 # InvestmentApp
- App which helps in managing your investitions - viewing profin, history and more
+ App which helps in managing your investitions - viewing profi, history and more